SLdragon/wiki-teamsfx/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

       ```
       > Note: Replace the value of "name" with your expected AAD app name.

-    - Add following lines under `configureApp` to configure AAD app with AAD app template in the step 1.
+    - Add following lines under `provision` to configure AAD app with AAD app template in the step 1.
       ```
       - uses: aadApp/update
         with: